 The Awakening – The Muslim Call To Prayer in Istanbul

 A few hours later a loud voice woke us, a sound so alien it took a moment to register.
 It was our first experience of a Muslim call to prayer in Istanbul.
 Having only heard this in movies I leapt out of bed and rushed onto the balcony for a better listen.
-The singing in a foreign tongue reverberated across the city amplified by speakers mounted on the minarets of the Hagia Sofia and Blue Mosque.
+The singing in a foreign tongue reverberated across the city amplified by speakers mounted on the minarets of the Hagia Sophia and Blue Mosque.
 Our close proximity gave us front row seats to a chant so soulful it stirred something within, quickly reminding me I was in an exotic and faraway land.

 And that’s when it happened – just how the plankton did magic on the river, the city cast a spell on me – I was bewitched and ready to discover Istanbul.

 Have a listen to our audio recording (apologies for the low quality) of the Muslim Call to Prayer in Istanbul done from our balcony one evening.